 - If you are pregnant or if you think you might be pregnant.
 Tell us this BEFORE you have your injection.
 Also tell us if you are breastfeeding.
-Individuals who breastfeed are advised to follow guidance available on NHS website at Breastfeeding. - If you have difficulty moving from a chair to a bed, please let us know before you arrive so arrangements can be made. - If you have a Carer or if you are a Carer or if you reside in a care home. - If you have any other medical or dental appointments in the 48 hours following the scan. - If you have a urinary catheter in place.
+Individuals who breastfeed are advised to follow guidance available on NHS website at Breastfeeding. - If you have difficulty moving from a chair to a bed, please let us know before you arrive so arrangements can be made. - If you have a Carer or if you are a Carer or if you reside in a care home.

+- If you have any other medical or dental appointments in the 48 hours following the scan. - Please inform us if you have had a recent Urinary Tract Infection (UTI).